KelvinShadewing/KyrodianLegends/wiki/midi.md

 ![Bombs](img/bombs.gif)

-* Normal - A 'clean flame' that deals damage but does not have an elemental effect.
+* Normal - A pure kineetic explosion that deals damage but does not have an elemental effect.
 When charged, it can be launched at a greater distance and deals extra damage.
 This type costs the least amount of energy to use.
 * Fire - Adds a burning effect that slowly damages enemies over time.
 Can also be used to burn down certain plant matter and weaker ice blocks to open passages.
 When charged, it creates a bigger explosion and deals extra damage.
 * Shock - Adds a static effect that causes enemies to pass along an electric charge that damages them when spread, and slows enemies down through paralisys.
 Electricity can also be used to power conduits and charge machinery.
 Underwater, the static effect can jump further.
 When charged, it creates a ball of lightning that lingers and launches lightning bolts at enemies.
 * Ice - Adds a freezing effect that stops enemies cold when their health is low.
 Flying enemies will fall and take damage when frozen, except when under water.
 When charged, it creates a swirling blizzard that freezes all enemies caught in it, regardless of health (except bosses).